jaakkopasanen/AutoEq/README.md

 Headphone.com compensation curve is used by Headphone.com with their Frequency Response graphs but this seems to underestimate treble even more than the 2017 Innerfidelity curve leading to even brighter equalization.
 `headphonecom/resources/headphonecom_compensation.csv`

-Fourth target is the raw measurement data of Sonoma Model One headphone system as measured by Innerfidelity.
-This is an experiment in equalizing headphones to sound like other headphones.
-Sonoma Model One is reasonably neutrally tuned headphone and as such works as a quite good equalization target.
-I personally prefer the modified SBAF-Serious target though. `innerfidelity/data/onear/Sonoma Model One/Sonoma Model One.csv`

 None of these targets have bass boost seen in Harman target responses and therefore a +4dB boost was applied for all results.
 Above 6 to 8kHz data is filtered more heavily to avoid measurement artifacts and no positive gain (boost) is